-

 IEC 60332

-How to quickly choose the right LSZH power cable
+How can you quickly select the right LSZH power cable?

 What does "halogen-free" mean in relation to cables?